Legacy Migration

 Discovery (2-4 weeks)

 We map what the legacy system actually does, not what anyone thinks it does.
-This code archaeology phase means reading VBA macros line by line, tracing stored procedures and database triggers, interviewing users about edge cases ("what happens at year-end?", "what about when a customer is also a supplier?"), and inventorying every scheduled task, CSV export, and shared-folder dependency.
+This is code archaeology.
+It means reading VBA macros line by line, tracing stored procedures and database triggers, and interviewing users about the edge cases that never made it into documentation: what happens at year-end, how the system behaves when a customer is also a supplier, which reports break if a field is left blank.
+We inventory every scheduled task, CSV export, and shared-folder dependency.
 The output is a business-rule catalogue and a dependency map.
-If you have inherited software from a previous developer, this phase overlaps significantly with a system takeover assessment.
+If you have inherited software from a previous developer, this phase overlaps with a system takeover assessment.

 2